m-sureshraj/mocha-watch-typeahead/README.md

-# mocha-watch-typeahead (WIP)
+# mocha-watch-typeahead

-Filter tests by file name
+> Interactive watch mode support for the mocha test framework.